ZhaoyuanYin/Healthy-Mortal/iteration2.healthy-mortal.net/public_html/wp-content/plugins/wpdatatables/readme.txt

 * Image -   [Text and video documentation](https://wpdatatables.com/documentation/column-features/image-columns/)
 * URL link - [Text and video documentation](https://wpdatatables.com/documentation/column-features/url-link-columns/)
 * E-mail link - [Text and video documentation](https://wpdatatables.com/documentation/column-features/e-mail-link-columns/)

+== Row grouping ==

+If one column of your table contains similar values for many rows, it often makes sense to use it as a “group column”.This means it will not be displayed as a column, but its values will be used to group the rows.
+For detail explanation check out [How to set up row grouping in WordPress tables](https://wpdatatables.com/documentation/column-features/row-grouping/).

 Please note some limitations compared to the Premium version of the wpDataTables plugin: